-A friend of mine actually fried his motherboard thinking that just because he had enough slots, he could insert graphics cards and just boot up the computer.
+A friend of mine fried his motherboard thinking that, as he had enough slots, he could insert graphics cards and simply boot up the computer.
 Okay, that was me.
-But still, there are a few more requirements than just a couple of open PCI-Express x16 slots.
+Still, there are a few more requirements than just a couple of available PCI-Express x16 slots.

-First, you must check if the motherboard is SLI compatible.
-This is a really vital step, so be careful, especially because some motherboards support SLI, others CrossFire, or both, or neither.
-Of course, if you’re only going for a two-card setup, then cards can be configured to work in SLI mode.
+First, you need to check if the motherboard is SLI-compatible.
+This is a vital step, so be careful, particularly as some motherboards support SLI, CrossFire, both, or neither.
+If you’re only going for a two-card setup, then cards can be configured to work in SLI mode.

 Secondly, you need identical graphics cards.
+They need to be the same model and series, although it is possible to get them from different manufacturers.
 Hooking up a GTX 1080 and GTX 1070 won’t work, despite their similarities.
-They need to be the same model and series, although it’s possible to get it from a different manufacturer.

-For example, if one is made by MSI and the other by Asus, and the third one by Gigabyte, you’ll still be able to configure them together on the same machine.
-However, on rare occasions, it’s possible to run “mixed SLI” configurations on some cards that only have a matching core codename, like G70, G73, G80, and so on.
+For example, if one is made by MSI and the other by ASUS, and the third one by Gigabyte, you’ll still be able to configure them together on the same machine.
+However, on rare occasions, it’s possible to run “mixed SLI” configurations on some cards that only have a matching core codename, such as G70, G73, G80, and so on.

-Graphics cards are set up in a master-slave configuration, which means that one card will play the role of the “master” even though the workload is distributed equally to all cards.
+Graphics cards are set up in a master-slave configuration, which means one card will assume the role of the “master” even though the workload is distributed equally to all cards.
 In a two-card setup, the master will work on the upper part of the screen, while the slave will manage the bottom part.
-When the slave finishes rendering, it sends it to the master, which then combines the two renders and output to the monitor.
+Once the slave has rendered its part of the screen, it sends it to the master, which then combines the two renders and outputs to the monitor.

-This is also possible for high-end cards, although not recommended, as the results will be very poor considering how the chipset just doesn’t have enough memory.
-This is where SLI Bridge comes in because it reduces the bandwidth constraints and can send data directly between the cards.
+This is also possible for premium cards, though not recommended.
+The results will be very poor as the chipset doesn’t have sufficient memory.
+This is where SLI Bridge is useful because it reduces the bandwidth constraints and can transfer data directly between the cards.